-- Students will identify and discuss the form, structure, and aesthetic qualities of artistic and literary works using appropriate vocabulary. - Students will identify ways in which individual artists and historical figures reflect our common humanity - Students will explain the worldview of religions, philosophies, cultures and social, literary and artistic movements. - Students will identify and compare ways in which religion and philosophy of the time period studied shaped contemporary culture and the arts. - Students will critique a cultural event that is experienced in person - Students will identify and analyze the historical development, similarities, differences, and interrelationships among arts and culture from the Paleolithic Era through the Middle Ages.
+- As a result of this course, students will be able to: - identify and analyze the historical development, similarities, differences, and interrelationships among arts and culture from the Paleolithic era through the Middle Ages. - 2. identify and discuss the form, structure, and aesthetic qualities of artistic and literary works using appropriate vocabulary. - 3. identify ways in which individual artists and historical figures reflect our common humanity. - 4. explain the worldview of religions, philosophies, cultures and social, literary, and artistic movements. - 5. identify and compare ways in which religion and philosophy of the time period studied have shaped contemporary culture and the arts. - 6. critique a cultural event that is experienced in person.